smoochy/episeerr/README.md

 The heart of OCDarr - create custom rules to determine exactly how many episodes to monitor, search for, and retain.

 ## Perfect For Users Who:
+- Don't rewatch or keep
 - Want the next episode ready when they finish the current one
 - Prefer to keep their media library tidy and organized
 - Don't need to keep entire seasons after watching
 - Want different management rules for different shows
-- Use Overseerr or Jellyseerr to manage at the episode level
+- Use Overseerr or Jellyseerr but want to  manage at the episode level

 Most media management tools operate on an all-or-nothing approach.
 OCDarr revolutionizes this with its dynamic, per-show rule system: